 Denver’s cultural landscape is as rich and varied as its mile-high geographical setting.
 Even the city’s western roots are strikingly complex thanks to a history that includes Native Americans, African Americans, cowboys, miners and a long list of amazing women.
 Added to the mix are a multitude of artists and art lovers who have called Colorado home.
 All of that is reflected in this stellar collection of museums.
-Denver Art Museum is one of the largest art institutions between Chicago and the west coast, with more than 70,000 works in its collections and its newest building designed by a globally renowned architect.
+Denver Art Museum is one of the largest art institutions between Chicago and the west coast, with more than 70,000 works in its collections.
 The Museum of Contemporary Art has no permanent collection; instead, its ever-changing exhibits mean there is always something new to discover within its walls.
 Adding even greater depth to the city’s cultural scene are two relatively recent arrivals, the American Museum of Western Art and the Clyfford Still Museum.
-History Colorado Center tells the stories of the men, women and children of many races who impacted the state’s intriguing timeline, while science is explored at the Denver Museum of Nature & Science, a nationally recognized facility with eye-opening permanent and traveling exhibits.
+History Colorado Center tells the stories of the men, women and children of many races who impacted the state’s intriguing timeline, while at Four Mile Historic Park, the city's oldest standing building and surrounding farm offer insight into the age of stage coaches and farming in the 1800s and early 1900s.
+Science in multiple forms is explored at the Denver Museum of Nature & Science, a nationally recognized facility with eye-opening permanent and traveling exhibits.
 There’s so much more.
 Whatever your age and interests, Denver has a museum to enrich your experience and turn you on to something new and fascinating.
 Go explore!

 Colorado Railroad Museum

 Located in Golden, Colorado, the museum building resembles an 1880-era small-town rail depot.
 It's painted yellow and brown, the colors of the Denver & Rio Grande Railroad.
 The museum tells the stories of those who rode and worked on the railroad, highlighting the significant contributions the railroad made throughout Colorado's history.
 A hit with all ages, displays include locomotives, passenger cars, freight cars, cabooses, model trains, a roundhouse, a turntable, a water tank and other artifacts and paraphernalia collected from 125 years of trains in Colorado.
-The museum runs a variety of popular special programs and events, including Day Out With Thomas, which brings the beloved children's character Thomas the Tank Engine to town.
-There are also free days throughout the year, and the best way to keep up with what's offered is to sign up on the museum's website to receive the Telegrapher, a monthly e-newsletter.
+The museum runs a variety of popular special programs and events, including Day Out With Thomas, which brings the beloved children's character Thomas the Tank Engine to town, and Ride the Rails Saturdays.
+There are also free days throughout the year, and the best way to keep up with what's offered is to sign up on the museum's website to receive news via email.
 (303-279-4591, 800-365-6263)

 Wings Over the Rockies Air & Space Museum

-Wings Over the Rockies is an historic air and space museum in an historic World War II-era hangar built in 1939.
+Wings Over the Rockies is an air and space museum in an historic World War II-era hangar built in 1939.
 The museum and hangar are located on the former Lowry Air Force Base.
 Exhibits cover the years from World War I up through the space age, and include such items as an Apollo Command Module replica used by NASA to train astronauts for the Apollo moon missions.
-It's probably best to allow two to three hours to see everything.
+Allow two to three hours to see everything.
 Check for upcoming Cockpit Demo Days, when kids of all ages can climb inside select aircraft to get a pilot's view of instruments and controls.
-There's no café at the museum but Lowry Beer Garden is next door.
+There's no café at the museum but there are several casual restaurants in the neighborhood.
 (303.360.5360)

 History Colorado Center